We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It is vital to avoid forcefully flushing the water into the ear canal, as this can cause dizziness.
 The water must not be too hot or too cold.

 After a minute, the person should tilt their head the other way so that the fluid and earwax can drip out.
+They may find that pulling up slightly on their ear may help with allowing the water to drain out.

 It may be necessary to repeat this process multiple times.
 Anyone who has an ear injury, such as a ruptured eardrum, should not use this method.
+People who frequently get swimmer’s ear should not use this method.

-It is possible to purchase ear drops over the counter or online to treat an earwax blockage.
+It is possible to purchase ear drops over the counter (OTC) or online to treat an earwax blockage.
 These are usually water- or oil-based solutions that soften the earwax.
 They often contain carbamide peroxide, which is similar to hydrogen peroxide.

 Other household remedies